 Once you save the Pinterest board name, you’re good to go!
 All of your Instagram images will automatically post to Pinterest.

-NOTE: Only single photos will publish with this connector.
+NOTE: Only single photos will publish with this IFTTT connector.
 Carousels and videos won’t publish.

-Automatically publish images with a certain hashtag to a Pinterest board
+2. Automatically publish anything with a select hashtag to a Pinterest board

-If you don’t want all of your Pinterest images to post to Pinterest, you can control which ones get posted with a single hashtag.
+If you don’t want all of your Instagram images to post to Pinterest, you can control which ones get posted with a single hashtag.
 Follow the steps below to get started.

 This connector was developed by Pinterest, so there’s no need to worry about any bad coding or hacking going on.